redBorder/repoinit/README.md

 ### 3. Upload
 By default, generated packages/ISOs are uploaded to the configured `repo.redborder.com`.
-Ensure your credentials and target destination are correctly set in the relevant config file.

 ## 👩‍💻 Intended Audience
 This project is meant for: